Deep Learning of Solver-Aware Turbulence Closures from Nudged LES Dynamics: Conclusion

 We have presented a nudging-based framework for data-driven turbulence closure modeling in which the discrepancy between coarse-grid LES and reference observations is first obtained from synchronized nudged simulations and then learned offline using a neural network.
 In this way, the learned model inherits information about the corrective term required by the coarse-grid solver without requiring adjoints or backpropagation through the flow solver.

-In forced homogeneous isotropic turbulence, the proposed framework recovers the correction required to reproduce the reference coarse-grid statistics in both two and three dimensions.
+In both two- and three-dimensional test cases, the proposed framework recovers the correction required to reproduce the reference coarse-grid statistics.
 In the two-dimensional case, the learned model performs well when training and inference are carried out on the same numerical scheme, but does not transfer directly across discretizations, indicating that the learned correction retains a strong dependence on the numerical dynamics of the coarse solver.
 Explicit scheme conditioning through FiLM layers allows a single model to adapt across multiple schemes by learning the affine feature transformations required to maintain the reference statistics.
 Similar behavior is observed in the three-dimensional case, where the learned correction recovers the statistical behavior of the reference flow across central discretizations despite the absence of pointwise synchronization during rollout.

 The results further suggest that the scheme dependence of the learned correction is closely related to the numerical discretization error introduced by the underlying scheme.
 Comparisons of scheme-to-scheme differences in the predicted correction with the corresponding differences in the discretized fluxes show similar spatial and spectral trends, supporting the interpretation that the learned model captures not only the SGS correction but also a component of the discretization-induced error.